go-rod/rod/README.md

 - [chromedp][chromedp]

+  Theoretically, rod should perform faster and consume less memory than chromedp.

   Chromedp uses a [fix-sized buffer](https://github.com/chromedp/chromedp/blob/b56cd66/target.go#L69-L73) for events, it can cause dead-lock on high concurrency.
-Because of rod don't use fix-sized buffer, rod will use less memory.
-Because chromedp uses single-event-loop, the slow event handlers will block each other, rod doesn't have this issue.
-The reason for these is because rod is based on [goob](https://github.com/ysmood/goob).
+Because chromedp uses single-event-loop, the slow event handlers will block each other.
+Rod doesn't have these issues because it's based on [goob](https://github.com/ysmood/goob).

   Chromedp will JSON decode every message from browser, rod is decode-on-demand, so rod performs better, especially for heavy network events.

+  Chromedp uses third part WebSocket lib which has [1MB overhead](https://github.com/chromedp/chromedp/blob/b56cd66f9cebd6a1fa1283847bbf507409d48225/conn.go#L43-L54) for each cdp client, if you want to control thousands of remote browsers it can become a problem.
+Because of this limitation, if you evaluate a js script larger than 1MB, chromedp will crash.

   When a crash happens, chromedp will leave the zombie browser process on Windows and Mac.